columbia/PrivateKube/simulator/README.md

+(Note: this file is a copy of section "Getting started with the simulator" of [README](../README.md) in the root of the PrivateKube directory.
+Following instructions assume that the initial current directory is the root of the PrivateKube directory; paths are relative to that.)

 # Privacy Budget Scheduling Simulator

 This simulator is used for prototyping and microbenchmark evaluation of privacy budget scheduling algorithms.
 It supports controlled evaluation of DPF algorithms against baseline algorithms, including round-robin, first-come-first-serve.
 In addition to privacy budget, it also simulates the scheduling of compute resources, e.g. CPU, memory.
 ## Setup

-(Note: These instructions assume that the initial current directory is the root of the PrivateKube directory; paths are relative to that.)

 ### Setup python environment
 Install conda, create and activate an isolated python environment "ae".